The Secret Power of Moving Money with ACH Payment Processing

 ACH payment mistakes are typically limited and minor.
 The most common mistakes occur when a customer writes the wrong amount for a check or a check is sent in late.
 If a bad payment is received, businesses can automate attempts to collect.

 One disadvantage with ACH is that businesses have to pay for set-up costs and a fee per transaction.
 Generally, it is worth the cost as it offsets the expense of collection and bookkeeping.
 Users should also keep in mind that deposited money is not always available for use immediately.
 However, processing is much faster than with checks.
-Another disadvantage is that bounced/returned checks usually shows up in 24-48 hours where a consumer has up to 90 day to dispute an ACH transaction.
+Another disadvantage is that bounced/returned checks usually show up in 24-48 hours, where as a consumer has up to 90 days to dispute an ACH transaction.

 Advantages and Disadvantages for Customers

 Customers do have to share information about their bank account with a business.
-It is not at all common, but occasionally people are billed for the wrong amount.
-Also, customers must keep enough funds in their account or ACH payments processing could overdraw the account, which can cause service fees.
+Also, customers must keep enough funds in their account or ACH payment processing could overdraw the account, which can cause service fees.

 Small Business Owners

-For many small business owners, ACH payments processing offers advantages that make this payment option very appealing.
-It provides an easy, convenient customer payment method.
-It is also operationally more efficient than checks while less expensive than accepting credit card payments.
+For many small businesses, ACH payment processing offers advantages that make this payment option very appealing.
+It provides an easy, convenient customer payment method that provides operational efficiency compared to accepting checks or credit card payments.

-Small business operators can also use ACH payments processing to handle recurring payments including a mortgage, utility bills, and loan payments.
+Small business operators can also use ACH payment processing to handle recurring payments including mortgage, utility bills, and loan payments.
 ACH is also conducive to handling e-commerce payments and local, state, and federal tax payments.